 Upon completion of an Associate of Applied Science degree in Registered Nursing, a graduate will be able to:

 Specific attributes, characteristics, and abilities are essential to practice nursing.
 Professional competency is the summation of many cognitive, affective, and psychomotor skills.
-Students who enter the nursing program must be able to perform (with or without reasonable accommodations) these Essential Functions, which are linked to this program page on the College's web site.
+Students who enter the nursing program must be able to perform (with or without reasonable accommodations) these Technical Standards, which are linked to this program page on the College's website.

 Upon completion of the program, the graduate is eligible to apply to take the NCLEX-RN examination.
 Licensure is mandatory for practice as a RN.
 Candidates for licensure in Ohio must complete a criminal background check and disclose information related to any prior felony or misdemeanor, crime involving gross immorality or moral turpitude, violation of a drug law, and/or recent diagnosis or treatment of a psychotic disorder.
 The Ohio Board of Nursing will determine whether the candidate may take the licensing exam.